13

 Together.

 He sat beside me, quiet.
 I rested my hands on the glass counter, trying to find an ounce of patience.
-The jeweler asked, “What kind of rings are you two looking for?”
+The jeweller asked, “What kind of rings are you two looking for?”

 The ones you wear when being forced into marriage, I thought.